mdolab/pygeo/paper/paper.md

 ![Example of FFD parameterization with intersecting components [@Seraj2022a]. \label{fig:ffd_multi}](ffd_multi.png)

 ### Parametric Geometry Tools
 pyGeo contains interfaces to two parametric geometry tools, the Engineering Sketch Pad (ESP) [@Haimes2013a] and OpenVSP [@McDonald2022a].
 ESP is a CAD software, while OpenVSP is a conceptual design tool.
 The two packages have different capabilities, but both directly define the geometry with design variables, and the created geometry can be used in external analysis tools.

 pyGeo interfaces with ESP and OpenVSP in similar ways.
 In both cases, pyGeo takes an instance of the model and its points are associated with coordinates in a mesh from a solver in the MACH framework.
-For ESP and OpenVSP models, the pyGeo interface to the respective software stores the model in a form usable within the MACH framework and updates it as design variables are changed throughout the optimization.
+For ESP (\autoref{fig:esp_example}) and OpenVSP models (\autoref{fig:vsp_example}), the pyGeo interface to the respective software stores the model in a form usable within the MACH framework and updates it as design variables are changed throughout the optimization.
-The pyGeo interface to ESP was used by [@Brelje2021a] to parameterize hydrogen tanks (\autoref{fig:esp_example}) that were packaged within an aircraft wing as part of an aerostructural optimization. pyGeo's OpenVSP interface was used to parameterize the full aircraft configuration (\autoref{fig:vsp_example}) studied in the aeropropulsive optimization work in [@Yildirim2022a].

 ![Example of ESP models of hydrogen tanks used through pyGeo [@Brelje2021a]. \label{fig:esp_example}](esp_example.png)

 ![Example of a VSP aircraft model used through VSP's pyGeo interface [@Yildirim2022a]. \label{fig:vsp_example}](vsp_example.png)

 ### Class Shape Transformation
 The class shape transformation (CST) methodology [@Kulfan2008] is a popular airfoil parameterization.
 It generates a shape using Bernstein polynomials to scale a class function, which is most often a base airfoil shape. pyGeo contains an implementation of this airfoil parameterization that supports design variables for the Bernstein polynomial weightings, the class function parameters, and the airfoil chord length.